tomcl/issie/README.md

 1. Download & unzip the [Issie repo](https://github.com/tomcl/ISSIE), or clone it locally, or fork it on github and then clone it locally.

-2. Check you have , .Net 8 SDK, Node v20: if you want to do more than make binaries, also: VS 2022 (or latest VS Code + ionide or Rider) installed.
+2. Check you have , .Net 8.x SDK, Node v20.x: if you want to do more than make binaries, also: VS 2022 (or latest VS Code + ionide, or Rider) installed.
    * In a terminal window: `node -v` shows Node version. `dotnet --version` shows Dotnet version.

-4. Navigate to the project root directory from the master branch (which contains this README) in a command-line interpreter, or start one from directory context menu.
+4. Navigate from the repo master branch root directory (which contains this README), in a command-line interpreter, or start one from directory context menu.

-5. Run `build.cmd` under Windows or `build.sh` under linux or macos.
+5. Run `build.cmd` under Windows or `build.sh` under linux or macos (`chmod 755 build.sh` will give the script execute permission).
 This will download and install all dependencies then launch the application in dev mode with HMR.

   * HMR: the application will automatically recompile and update while running if you save updated source files
   * To initialise and reload: `File -> reload page`